chrisreydev/advanced-hp-bar-plugin/README.md

 ## How it works

 The HP bar is divided into segments, each representing a fixed number of HP (configured via **HP Per Box**).
-The total bar width is fixed in pixels and the segments scale to fill it evenly.
-The last segment is proportionally smaller if your max HP is not evenly divisible by the HP per box value.

-The prayer bar, when enabled, renders as a single thin bar directly below the HP bar.
-It fills proportionally from left to right based on your current prayer points relative to your maximum.
+The prayer bar renders as a single thin bar directly below the HP bar.